mikependon/RepoDB.NET/pages/features/dynamics.md

 # Dynamics

 This feature allows you to create a simplified and targeted operation by simply maximizing the usage of dynamics.
-It is also very useful if you wish to do CRUD for targetted columns or a CRUD operation without even a class model.
+It is also very useful if you wish to do CRUD for targeted columns or a CRUD operation without even a class model.

 #### Querying a Data